Lerie82/codewars/README.md

 I have decided to organize the katas by the username of the person who created/owns the kata.

 ## help
-You can contact me if you need help, however, you may not get it.
+You can contact me if you need help, however, you may not get it, admin@lerie.us.